pingcap/docs-tidb-operator/en/benchmark-sysbench.md

 This is a test of TiDB using sysbench running on Kubernetes deployed on a typical public cloud platform.
 The purpose is to learn how different factors might affect the performance of TiDB.
 On the whole, these influencing factors include the following items:

 - In the VPC-Native mode, TiDB performs slightly better in Host network than in Pod network.
 (The difference, ~7%, is measured in QPS.
 Performance differences caused by the factors below are also measured by QPS.)
-- In Host network, TiDB performs better (~9%) in the read test on Ubuntu provided by GCP than on COS.
+- In Host network, TiDB performs better (~9%) in the read test on Ubuntu provided by Google Cloud than on COS.
 - The TiDB performance is slightly lower (~5%) if it is accessed outside the cluster via Load Balancer.
 - Increased latency among nodes in multiple AZs has a certain impact on the TiDB performance (30% ~ 6%; the impact diminishes as the concurrent number increases).
 - The QPS performance is greatly improved (50% ~ 60%) if the Point Select read test is conducted on machines of computing type (compared with general types), because the test mainly consumes CPU resources.